nayanex/Offerzen_Articles/oracle_python_article/README.md

 ## Introduction

 Oracle is one of the most popular databases out there, it's used by companies like JPMorgan Chase, IBM, ABN Amro, Wells Fargo and so on.
-Considering this, the are good chances that one day you might bump into it in your ephemeral life as a software developer.
+Considering this, there are good chances that one day you might bump into it in your ephemeral lifetime as a software developer.

 It can be pretty daunting to have to use repetitive SQL commands to search for specific information in databases, right?
 For simple and quick tasks it's fine to use a software like Oracle SQL Developer to perform your queries, but if you are working on a specific application with more complicated business rules, then you might want to condense those repetitive SQL commands in a method, for example.
 If you are writing an application in Python which might need to query an Oracle database, follow me through the next steps to check out my approach to this.